zarusz/SlimMessageBus/README.md

 > Note: It is possible to configure the bus to timeout a request when the response does not arrive within the allotted time (see [here](docs/intro.md#produce-request-message)).

-The receiving side handles the request and replies back:
+The receiving side handles the request and replies:

 ```cs
 public class SomeRequestHandler : IRequestHandler<SomeRequest, SomeResponse>